-Applications are now being accepted for the next offering of the highly acclaimed I-95 Corridor Coalition Freight Academy that will be held April 30-May 5, 2017 in New Brunswick, NJ.
-Nomination forms are due January 25, 2017.
+The next offering of the highly acclaimed Freight Academy will be held April 30-May 5, 2017 in New Brunswick, NJ.

 The Freight Academy is a unique six-day comprehensive immersion program designed for public agency personnel focused on goods movement.
 The purpose of the program is to ensure current and future public-sector decisions and investments are made with an understanding of the comprehensive supply chain.
 The program consists of three components: pre-study materials, a one-week immersion program, and a group Capstone project which is continued after the academy to further promote peer exchange.

 The 2017 Freight Academy builds on previous core curriculum elements, addressing emerging freight trends and considerations and focusing on multimodal industrial development, freight services, urban freight movement and facilities, mobility and safety challenges including truck parking, impacts on freight from emerging connected and automated vehicle technologies, integration of sustainability practices in the supply chain, and linking how freight investment translates into economic development.
 The program is administered by the I-95 Corridor Coalition with support from FHWA and complements the Federal Highway Administration’s Freight Professional Development Program (FPD).

 The Academy is open to any public sector staff whose planning, operational, and/or management work impact goods movement decisions.
 Past participants have come from various transportation related agencies – including DOTs, MPOs, Ports, Toll and Economic Development – at the Federal, state and local level, from throughout the United States and several Canadian provinces.